Created: July 2020 by Jenny Owen

 Staff Behaviour Statement

-In order to promote the welfare of children and vulnerable adults, and reduce the likelihood of allegations being made, all staff and volunteers should demonstrate exemplary behaviour by:
+To promote the welfare of children and vulnerable adults, and reduce the likelihood of allegations being made, all staff and volunteers should demonstrate exemplary behaviour by:

 - Promoting our inclusive ethos – this means treating all participants equally, and with respect and dignity, while considering and readily adapting to individual needs.

 - Avoiding being the only responsible adult alone with children or vulnerable adults where possible.

 - Avoiding private or unobserved interaction with children or vulnerable adults where possible and encouraging open communication with no secrets.

 - Ensuring that a culture of openness exists to enable any issues or concerns to be raised and discussed.

 - Giving attentive and constructive feedback, rather than negative criticism.

 At least one member of staff present at any session run by Wild Things Performing Arts CIC must be trained in emergency first aid and hold an in-date certificate.

 Staff will keep a written record of any injury that occurs, along with details of any treatment given.